hamsternipples/nosedocs/noseblog.md

 they're "forced" to do me a huge favour here :) let's just hang on as things get more intense.
 I *think* that all of the girls I mentioned were notable to me for a reason.
 I just want to make sure though when I'm more stable.

 [1]: it most certainly is, because things have never felt more doad, cept sometimes when something slips through, I feel it strongly for only about a second before it vanishes

+[2]: yeah, I know I sound like I'm totally paranoid at this point, lol -- yet not without good reason... last night I spent the majority outside unconscoius. maybe I'm paranoid, but I assure you I didn't go out to the field to sleep in the cold...
+I have good reason to think they're getting desperate... it's just my opinion, I know.. believe whatever you want about it.
+I don't know for sure either way myself, but I'm going with the most likely explantation.
+I doubt any clarity will come as a result.
+I just keep going forward, and it doesn't seem to be that big of a problem. forgive my paranoia :)

 # the end